microsoft/ebpf-for-windows/docs/TroubleshootingGuide.md

 sc.exe start ebpfcore
 sc.exe start netebpfext
 ```
+Note: If `ebpfcore` fails to stop, you can attempt to restart `ebpfsvc` and then `ebpfcore`.

 Then, attempt to load the program again.
-If this continues to fail, you will need to look further in
+If this continues to fail, check your ebpf program source code to see if it has incorporated valid program type and attach type.
+If the problem still persists, you will need to look further in
 [eBPF diagnostic traces](./Diagnostics.md#ebpf-diagnostic-traces).

 --------------------